A 3-hour circular walk from the village of Cwmdu, to Mynydd Llangorse via the Pen Tir ridge.

-All I know is that when Sunday dawned sunny and still I knew I had to get out and enjoy the countryside.
+All I know is that when Sunday dawned sunny and still, I knew I had to get out and enjoy the countryside.
 Susie and I had a short chat as to where we should go.
 We both prefer the Black Mountains to the Brecon Beacons; less crowded, prettier because of the presence of more trees, and much closer to Gliffaes.

-The Pen Tir ridge has a wonderful approach up through sunken lanes and then veering sharply north, off the road and up an ancient track boarded by some very old Ash trees which once upon of time must have been part of a cut and laid hedge.
+The Pen Tir ridge has a wonderful approach up through sunken lanes which then veers off sharply north, off the road and up an ancient track boarded by some very old ash trees which once upon a time must have been part of a cut and laid hedge.
 Breaking through the trees the path climbs steeply through the bracken.

-Thank you for your understanding and I hope we shall you in the Spring.
+Thank you for all your support and we hope to see you in May and beyond.

-James & Suie Suter and all the team at Gliffaes.
+James & Susie Suter and all the team at Gliffaes.